List of Delhi Public School Society schools: DPS Gurugram Sushant Lok

+Set in the heart of Gurugram on a 5-acre campus, Delhi Public School Sushant Lok was commissioned in April 2005 under the leadership of Ms Meenakshi Singh, educationist and Mr N.K Singh, academician, Indian economist, policymaker and parliamentarian.
+Established under the aegis of Delhi Public School, Society, it has been recognized by the Directorate of Education, Haryana with affiliation to the Central Board of Secondary Education.

 DPS Udaipur

 Delhi Public School, Udaipur, is located a short distance from Udaipur City centre in the Aravali hills.
 The school offers day boarding and full boarding facilities in a 22 acre campus.
 It was established on 25 April 2007.

 DPS Vadodara

 The school was started in April 2003 at Kalali in Vadodara.
 Shekhar Chatterjee of batch 2016 is a notable alumni for his exceptional achievement in Ecommerce Industry and being appointed as CEO of two firms at the age of 12 years and 15 years respectively.
 The campus is 3,00,000 sq. ft.
 The school produced the All-India CBSE Humanities topper Astha Sethi in 2012.

 The school opened another branch in the green suburb of Harni in Vadodara.
-The school is headed by Principal Deepali Sekhon. the second campus is believed to be larger and equipped with a mor experienced faculty as the original DPS of vadodara.
-Located i a rapidly developing area, the school is affiliated with CBSE and can be easily accessed from the area of Sama, Kaurelibagh, Nizampura, and Sayajiganj.
+The school is headed by Principal Deepali Sekhon.